mkram01/EPI563-SpatialEPI/docs/01-locating-spatial-epi.md

 :::{.rmdnote data-latex="{note}"}
-In this class we will use `sf*` class objects as the *preferred data class*, but because some of the tools we'll learn still require `sp*` we will occasionally go back and forth.
+In this class we will use `sf*` class objects as the *preferred data class*, but because some of the tools we'll learn have not been updated recently and thus still require `sp*`, we will occasionally go back and forth.
 :::

 `sf*` data classes are designed to hold all the essential spatial information (projection, extent, geometry), but do so with an easy to evaluate `data.frame` format that integrates the attribute information and the geometry information together.
 The result is more intuitive sorting, selecting, aggregating, and visualizing.